Tech-at-DU/React-Fundamentals-tutorial/P02-Building-Content/content.md

 }
 ```

-Testing at this point will not show anything since the values for: name, image, and address have not been defined.
-You'll define values for props where the component instance was created.
+Testing at this point will not show anything since the values for: name, image, and address have not been defined yet.
+You'll define values for props where the component instance is created.
 This happens in `POPOSList.js`.

 > [action]
 >